ThePhaseCat/PhaseSMP-Network-Pack/README.md

-# PhaseSMP Network Resource Pack
+# PhaseSMP Network Pack
-This is a resource pack used on the PhaseSMP, with use mainly on PhaseSMP's growing Rail Network (PhaseRail)
+This is a resource pack used on the PhaseSMP, with use mainly on PhaseSMP's growing Rail Network (PhaseRail).
+This resource pack helps support the PhaseSMP, and overall make it a more enjoyable time for all players!

+# Some of the features include:
 - Features arrival music and Starting TTS for every station on the PhaseRail Network!
 - New Resting Music for when you need to relax and AFK somewhere!
 - New Railroad sounds to enhance immersion, such as Railroad Crossing sounds!